dfreymann/DOGM_Display_Library/Readme.md

 6.14.15 version 0.5

-At this point this code has only been tested using a DOGM162W-A display (16x2 lines, 3V3, no backlight) connected to an Arduino Nano with hardware or software SPI.
+At this point this code has only been tested using a DOGM162W-A display (16x2 lines, 3V3, no backlight) connected to an Arduino Uno with hardware or software SPI.
 Works fine.
 Other variations of the display (1 line, 3 line), and 5V operation have NOT been tested yet.

-* NOT yet converted for or tested to run on the Spark Core/Photon! *
+* NOT yet converted for or tested to run on the Spark Core/Photon!

 The Library is based on and includes much of the code from the DogLCD Library written by Eberhard Fahle (https://github.com/wayoda/DogLcd) with adaptations from the dogm_7036 Library provided by ELECTRONIC ASSEMBLY  (http://www.lcd-module.com/support/application-note/arduino-meets-ea-dog.html) and the SparkCore-LiquidCrystalSPI Library written by BDub (https://github.com/technobly/SparkCore-LiquidCrystalSPI)